racheldmarron/rdmdevportfolio/README.md

 <li>Created a contact form where prospective employers can leave their contact information.
 The form has auto filled my contact information for reference.</li>
 <li>Using media queries, I made the webpage responsive.</li>
   </ul>

-## Challenges With Acceptance Criteria
-Unfortunately, I was not able to complete (2) of the acceptance criteria:
-<ul><li>I was not able to make my first project larger than the others.
-I will work on this with my tutor this week.</li>
-<li>I was able to make the whole page responsive minus the "Education" section.
-I will work on this with my tutor this week.</li></ul>

 ## Publishing to GitHub
 <ul>